Intersecting $P$-free families: Cycle method

 \begin{proof} Consider the canonical chain decomposition.
 Each isolated interval is found on a different one of the chains.
 The remaining chains can have at most 2 intervals each.
 It follows that the total number of intervals is at most $I + 2(n-I) = 2n-I$. \end{proof}

 \begin{lemma} Let $\G$ be a $2$-Sperner family of intervals on a cyclic permutation with $I$ isolated intervals, where $1 \le I \le n-1$.
 Then, there are at most $2n-I-1$ intervals in total. \end{lemma} \begin{proof} Consider the canonical chain decomposition.
-If we do not have either an isolated interval or two intervals on each chain we are done because then the total number of intervals is at most $I + 1 + 2(n -I-1)$, as desired.
-So suppose by contradiction we do.
-Let $\A$ be the set of inclusion minimal intervals. $\A$ is an antichain and so if it contains intervals of more than one size, then $\abs \A \le n-1$ and we are done again.
-Thus, we may assume that $\A$ is uniform.
-But then we have a contradiction because we cannot have a chain with two intervals followed by a chain with an isolated interval of the same size as the smaller of the two intervals in the first chain. \end{proof}
+Assume first that there are $\ell \ge 1$ chains containing either no interval from our family or one interval which is not isolated.
+Then, the total number of intervals is at most $I + \ell + 2(n-I-\ell) \le I + 1 + 2(n-I-1) = 2n - I -1$.
+Indeed, $I+\ell$ chains have at most one interval, and the remaining chains have at most $2$.
+Thus, we may assume that every chain contains either two intervals or an isolated interval.
+Let $\A$ be the set of inclusion minimal intervals.
+Since every chain has two intervals or an isolated interval, $\A$ consists of isolated intervals and the smaller intervals from chains with two intervals (as these are obviously minimal).
+Thus, $\abs{\A} = n$, and it follows that $\A$ consists of intervals of only one size.
+This yields a contradiction since we know we will have a chain with two intervals from $\A$ followed by an isolated interval (since $1 \le I \le n-1$), but this isolated interval will be contained in the larger interval from the previous chain. \end{proof}